Table of Contents

 So how long should it be, really?
 Here are some general guidelines you can follow to help you write the perfect email copy, length and all:

-Keep your email copy concise and easy to digest by first focusing on the most important information.
+Keep your email copy concise and easy to digest by focusing on the most important information first.
 A recent study by Email on Acid found that the optimal length of an email is between 50 and 125 words.
 This length is sufficient to convey your message and call to action effectively, without overwhelming your readers.

 However, there are exceptions to this rule.
 For example, a newsletter that provides valuable information and resources to subscribers may need to be longer to effectively convey all the information.
 Similarly, an email that makes a strong sales pitch or introduces a new product or service may need to be longer to persuade the recipient to take action.